kamil-alperen/GIS_MicroServices/README.md

 # MicroServices

-Country database should be located at MongoDB -> Country database -> info collection <br />
+* Country database should be located at MongoDB -> Country database -> info collection <br />
-City database should be located at MongoDB -> City database -> info collection <br />
+* City database should be located at MongoDB -> City database -> info collection <br />
-District database should be located at PostgreSQL -> district database (will be created when dotnet-ef migration added) -> info table (will be created when dotnet-ef database update) <br />
+* PostgreSQL database should be downloaded and its settings should be written in appsettings.json file of GIS.District.Service repository.
+When dotnet-ef migrations added and database updated, district database and info table will be created <br />
+* RabbitMQ should be downloaded <br />

 # Database Screenshots